DanielG/kvm-in-a-box/README.md

 this to anyone you don't trust.
 Also don't use the `NOPASSWD` option unless you can trust your admins to have good opsec (passphrases on their ssh key and whatnot).

-WIP: add lvm management wrappers to `kib` so you don't need to do some weird glob stuff in sudoers to restrict admins to just the VG/LVs they should be touching.